Difference between revisions of "Zimbabwe Zhongxin Coal Mining Group" - Pindula

 Zimbabwe Zhongxin Coal Mining group is a consortium between a Chinese group and a national firm.
 Accredited with an operating licence in 2015, the coal mine project, located in the heart of Hwange, was to cover 105 square kilometres (km²).
 Moreover, it would be located in one of the two densely wooded areas of the park.

 Representatives of two Chinese firms, Afrochine Energy and Zimbabwe Zhongxin Coal Mining Group were arrested but immediately returned with two special grants issued by president Emmerson Mnangagwa.
-Only the president can issue a mining special grant in Zimbabwe.
-This sparked a global outcry and led to a High Court challenge by Zimbabwe Environmental Law Association (ZELA).[2]
+Only the president can issue a mining special grant in Zimbabwe especially relating to coal, oil and gas.[2]
+This sparked a global outcry and led to a High Court challenge by Zimbabwe Environmental Law Association (ZELA).[3]

 Hwange National Park Coal Mining Activities